abilandz/PH8124/Lecture_4/Lecture_4.md

 If a function **someFunction** and a script **someScript** with execute permission have exactly the same implementation, then executing in the terminal **someFunction** only by its name is more efficient than executing in the terminal a script **someScript** only by its name, because **Bash** function does not start a separate process.

-Programmatically, you can fetch the function name in its body implementation via built-in variable **FUNCNAME**.
+Programmatically, you can fetch the function name in its body implementation via built-in variable **FUNCNAME** (typically by having **echo $FUNCNAME** at the beginning of function body).
 For the scripts, the file name in which the script was implemented can be obtained programmatically from the built-in variable **BASH_SOURCE**.
 This becomes very important when inspecting only the printout of your code execution (e.g. for debugging purposes), when it's easy to trace back which function or script produced which part of the final result (in this context, the built-in variable **LINENO** can also be handy, because **echo $LINENO** prints literally the line number of the source code where this variable is referenced).

-We summarize this comparison with the following conclusion: Use **Bash** scripts only for the very simple cases and **Bash** functions for everything else.
+We summarize the above thorough comparison with the following final conclusion: Use **Bash** scripts only for the very simple cases and **Bash** functions for everything else.